philipd/story-creator/docs/ideas.md

 Stories and contributions have attachments
 Users can view list of recent received upvotes
 Users can search for stories by title, etc.
-Users can assign a genre to each genre
+Users can assign a genre to each story
 Users can upvote stories
+Night mode